kazantzakis-zz/pySokoban/README.md

 # pySokoban
-Sokoban is a japanese transport puzzle, in which the player pushes boxes or crates around in a warehouse, trying to get them to storage locations.
+Sokoban is a japanese transport puzzle game originally developped by Hiroyuki Imabayashi in 1982.
+The name comes from Japan and means "warehouse keeper".
+The player pushes boxes or crates around in a warehouse, trying to get them to storage locations.
 This implementation is based on Python & pyGame Library.

 ## System Requirements
 Python 2.7 & pyGame 1.9

 ## How to play
 Use arrows keys to move player